ckardaris/ucollage/docs/structure.md

 - Initialize `spacelist` and `sticklist` associative arrays that permit the <a href="autocomplete.html">autocomplete</a> functionality.
 - Check dependencies, parse the configuration files and set up the option variables.
-- Start the ueberzug daemon.
+- Start the ueberzugpp daemon.
 - The outer loop is initialized.
 This loops starts reading the files specified in the command line and is repeated **only** if we have a need to re-read the files (i.e. when the sort order is changed)